tradle/bots/README.md

 }
 # list stored users
 bot.users.list()
-# ok, this is that guy who was messaging us earlier
+# ok, this is that person that was messaging us earlier
 # { a7d454a8ec9a1bd375f9dd16afdadff9ed8765a03016f6abf7dd10df0f7c8fbe:
 #   { id: 'a7d454a8ec9a1bd375f9dd16afdadff9ed8765a03016f6abf7dd10df0f7c8fbe',
 #     history: [ [Object], [Object], [Object], [Object], [Object], [Object] ],